espruino/Espruino/README_Building.md

 # Building

-There are several options to building espruino on various platforms for the OS and board versions that are avaiable.
+There are several options to building Espruino on various platforms for the OS and board versions that are avaiable.

-To build, and run, espruino on the OS that one is using is as simple as the following, if prerequisits are met:
+To build, and run, Espruino on the OS that one is using is as simple as the following, if prerequisits are met:

 ```bash
 make clean && make